 During this difficult and uncertain time, film and TV production has been stopped for the foreseeable future.
 This means that filmmakers, directors and producers alike are facing job and income uncertainty.

-To help you refocus your creativity and craft, here are a few ideas to help you generate extra income during this time.
+To help you refocus your creativity and craft, here are a few new ways to earn as a filmmaker during quarantine.

 Sell your stock footage and audio

 With most people working remotely and virtually, once crisis management is under control many businesses will refocus their attention and resource on creating online content to share on social media.
 This could mean an increased demand for stock footage.
 So, with extra time on your hand, this is the perfect time to upload your stock footage to Shutterstock, Getty and Pond5.

 You won’t start earning instantly, but this is a brilliant form of passive income you can maintain when the world starts to get back to normal.

 Don’t fancy the admin side?
 Blackbox will help upload your footage and once reviewed, will deal with the next step of uploading it to stock agencies for you.

 Share your valuable knowledge and skills in the form of online lessons, tutorials and step-by-step guides.
 Online platforms such as LinkedIn learning where you can apply to be an instructor in your chosen field are perfect for this.
 You can also reach out as a freelance tutor through your social networks or Gumtree.
 Facebook is a perfect platform for this; do your research to find and join specific groups where you can share your services with the community.